 - 5% through sales representatives

 Not to toot our own horn (but we will), USP research states that the BIMobject marketplace is considered the architect’s choice for specific BIM information.
 Awareness surged by 73% between Q4 2019 and Q2 2021, which indicates a maturing market and an increasing need for manufacturer-specific BIM objects.

-As a manufacturer, you’re probably aware of the wealth of declarations and disclosures at our disposal (if not, just ask your product manager).
-These certificates are used by architects and engineers as a key criterion to ensure project sustainability.
+As a manufacturer, you’re probably aware of the wealth of declarations and disclosures at our disposal (if not, just ask your product manager or out check out this e-book).
+These certificates are requested by the client and actualized by architects and engineers as a key criterion to ensure project sustainability.
 And indeed, according to AIA, sustainable product information is the fourth most important factor in product selection.

 But how does all of this impact manufacturers and how can you impact the selection process?
-Well, the accelerating demand for sustainable product information will translate into increased pressure on manufacturers to create and register Environmental Product Declarations (EPDs).
+Well, the accelerating demand for green building certifications, such as LEED and BREAAM, will translate into increased pressure on manufacturers to create and register Environmental Product Declarations (EPDs).

-It might seem like we've just dumped problems on your lap, but EDPs present a unique opportunity for manufacturers to get a head start in the race.
-Providing sustainable product information does not only facilitate smooth product selection but also frictionless collaboration with specifiers and potential customers.
+It might seem like we've just dumped problems on your lap, but EDPs presents a unique opportunity for manufacturers to get a head start in the race.
+Providing sustainable product information not only facilitates smooth product selection but also a frictionless collaboration with specifiers and potential customers.